-Beginning July 23, 2021, if you received at least one payment on your claim, but your payments have been pending for more than two weeks because of an eligibility issue, or you reapplied for a new claim, we will process a conditional payment as we continue reviewing the issue, or process your new claim.
+If you received at least one payment on your claim, but your payments have been pending for more than two weeks because of an eligibility issue, we will process a conditional payment as we continue reviewing the issue.
 If you continue to certify for benefits while we review, you may have to pay back any conditional payments you received if we later find you ineligible.

 We still need to determine your eligibility on the pending issue, which will lead to one of these results:

 - You will receive a conditional payment and later be found eligible for those benefits.

 - You will receive conditional payment and later be found ineligible for those benefits.
 If you are ineligible, we will send you a Notice of Determination (DE 1080CZ), which you can appeal.
 You may have to pay back the conditional payment if you do not qualify for an overpayment waiver.

 During the review, you may not receive payment if you: